jiwonyangg/DMS1_Blog/posts/week10_session2-2.md

 # Refining Self Reflection
 >**Task Outline**
 >
-> Based off of our answers in 'Week 10 - Session 1', we needed to start formalising the written components of our webpage that framed our progress and work over the semester.
+> Based off of answers in 'Week 10 - Session 1', start formalising the written components of the webpage that framed your progress and work over the semester.

 ## Written Documentation for Webpage
 **Assignment 1**

 Change: Something different, modified, altered from its original state

-I chose to depict my change from lab coats to using Adobe.

 I chose to depict my change from transferring into a design degree, coming from a science degree.
 It starts off with initial excitement of entering university, but slowly turned to madness from repetitive days and not knowing where this repetition was going to lead me.
 I made the drastic decision to transfer to design, and chose to express my early doubts which later changed to eagerness to learn and anticipation.